 Set the price on a single item.
 You can customize it even further by changing its features.
 Choose between 3 different Item types to fit your payment forms better:

 Pre defined: If the item type is set to pre-defined, the form users will not be able to change the price of the item on the frontend.
 User defined: If the item type is set to , users will be allowed to set a set price for the payment straight from the frontend.
 This option works great for donation and charity purposes. user defined

 - Hidden: If the item type is set to be hidden, the price will not be displayed on the frontend and the item’s set price will be used as the product’s price directly.
 U

 With the Multiple choice field, you can set various options for users to choose from.
 You can also set the price on each field, change their name and even change the order of the choice options by simply using drag and drop.

 Similar to multiple choices, you can also set the name and order for each of the fields and set a flat price for all of the items available.

 The Total field simply exists to automatically calculate the total price of all the items selected on your form.
 This way, you can integrate various checkboxes, multiple option fields, and single item fields and ensure that your customer doesn’t lose track of the final expenses.

-If you are using the Conditional logic addon, you can also integrate the addon onto each and every Payment field.
-This lets you setup a more responsive and situationally adaptive payment for your users.
+Now, you can not only integrate conditional logic on each and every form fields but also, on both the payment options.
+This lets you set up a more responsive and situationally adaptive payment for your users.

-Once you’ve customized your form perfectly and enabled onto the corresponding pages, it should be displayed on your website in a similar manner to this:
+Once you’ve customized your form perfectly and inserted it onto the corresponding pages, it should be displayed on your website in a similar manner to this: